Poikilos/mock_tnt/readme.md

 # Mock TNT
-This Minetest mod creates propulsive, blinding, but non-damaging TNT that still adds to gameplay as an alternative to TNT.
+This Minetest mod provides TNT that only affects entities not nodes.

 ## Differences from regular TNT
 * Does not destroy nodes (blocks)